sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

   <tr><td></td><td>10%</td><td>0%</td><td>5%</td><td>2%</td><td>6%</td><td>3%</td></tr>
 </table>

-Which decision do we have to test for full MC/DC?
+Which decisions do we have to test for full MC/DC?

 Use as few decisions as possible.